Reviewing Oxbridge Acquisition (NASDAQ:OXAC) & Wheels Up Experience (NYSE:UP)

 Wheels Up Experience Inc. provides private aviation services primarily in the United States.
 The company offers a suite of products and services, which include multi-tiered membership programs, on-demand flights across various private aircraft cabin categories, aircraft management, retail and wholesale charter, whole aircraft acquisitions and sales, corporate flight solutions, special missions, signature events and experiences, and commercial travel.
 It operates a fleet of approximately 1,500 aircraft.
 The company was founded in 2013 and is headquartered in New York, New York.

-Receive News & Ratings for Wheels Up Experience Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Wheels Up Experience and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Oxbridge Acquisition Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Oxbridge Acquisition and related companies with MarketBeat.com's FREE daily email newsletter.